 Help for job seekers and employers

 From 1 July 2016, PeoplePlus will deliver jobactive services on Norfolk Island.
 PeoplePlus will work with Norfolk Island job seekers to help them find jobs, prepare for work and to match them to employer needs.
-They will also work closely with the Department of Human Services on Norfolk Island.
+They will also work closely with Services Australia on Norfolk Island.

-Further information about jobactive services on Norfolk Island is available.
+Further information is available on the jobactive services on Norfolk Island fact sheet.